-Remi Adekoya’s main research interests include the discursive strategies used to construct national and sub-national identities by political actors, the politics and emotions around identity in the 21st-century, and developmental issues affecting Africa.
+Remi Adekoya’s main research interests include the discursive strategies used to construct national and sub-national identities by political actors, the politics and emotions around identity in the 21st-century and its role in international relations, and developmental issues affecting Africa.

 He is currently not available to supervise PhD students.

-Remi’s current research is focussed on trying to better understand the political, emotional and broader psychological processes involved with identity and identity constructions in the 21st-century, with a focus on racial and ethnic dynamics in multiracial Western societies and in Africa.
+His current research is focussed on trying to better understand the material, political and psychological processes involved with identity constructions in the 21st century, with a focus on racial and ethnic dynamics in Western societies and in Africa.

 Remi’s publications include

 - It's Not About Whiteness, It's About Wealth, Little, Brown (April 2023).

 - Biracial Britain: A Different Way of Looking at Race, Little, Brown (January 2021).

 • ‘An Identity Reset,’ in Poland’s Memory Wars: Essays on Illiberalism, Jo Harper, ed.
 (Budapest: Central European University Press, 2018), pp.203-212.

 - ‘Majority Rule; Minority Rights’, Standpoint (July 2020).

 - ‘Europe Needs to Talk About Race Too’, Foreign Policy (June 2020).